Ipstenu/varnish-http-purge/plugin/readme.txt

 Contributors: techpriester, Ipstenu, DH-Shredder
 Tags: varnish, purge, cache
 Requires at least: 3.4
-Tested up to: 3.7
+Tested up to: 3.8
-Stable tag: 3.3.1
+Stable tag: 3.3.4

-Purge Varnish Cache when pages are modified.
+Purge Varnish Cache when post content on your site is modified.

 == Description ==
 Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you.
-It's expected you already did that.
+This plugin <em>does not</em> install Varnish for you, nor does it configure Varnish for WordPress.
+It's expected you already did that on your own.

 Not all pages are purged every time, depending on your Varnish configuration.
 When a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge: